 I am a recent graduate from Texas A&M University with a Hispanic Studies PhD in Latin American literature and culture.
 I worked as a lecturer in Spanish and researcher at my university and have an excellent understanding of Romance Languages and Peninsular literature and culture.
 I often tutored while I was a student at the university, and have a passion for helping others understand Spanish language and literature, especially poetry.

-Texas A & M University-College Station - PhD, Spanish
+Graduate Degree: Texas A & M University-College Station - PHD, Spanish

 What is your teaching philosophy?